AdiPat/synthlite/README.md

 ## Core Features 🔧

-- **LPU-Optimized Generation:** Harness Groq’s LPU architecture for **lightning-fast** synthetic data generation.
+- **Optimized Generation:** Harness the power of various LLMs for **efficient** synthetic data generation.

 - **TypeScript Library & CLI:** Use synthlite as a standalone CLI or integrate directly into your projects.

 - **Schema-Based Datasets:** Initialize a dataset with your `jsonSchema` for structured, valid data every time.

 - **Flexible Output Formats:** Save generated data in **JSON** or **CSV**—or just work with it in-memory as a JavaScript object.

-- **Llama 3.1 Integration:** (Optional) Use the power of Llama 3.3 70B to enhance realism and variety in your synthetic data.
+- **LLM Integration:** (Optional) Use the power of models like Llama 3.x to enhance realism and variety in your synthetic data.

 ---

 ## Potential Problem Statements & Research Areas 🔎

 1. **Privacy & Compliance:** Generate synthetic datasets that mimic real-world data distributions without exposing sensitive information.

 2. **High-Volume Testing:** Rapidly create large datasets for load testing or performance benchmarking.

 3. **AI Model Training:** Explore how synthetic data can be used to train or fine-tune AI models while preserving privacy.

-4. **Groq Performance Research:** Investigate how Groq’s hardware acceleration can supercharge the synthetic data generation process.
+4. **Performance Research:** Investigate how hardware acceleration can supercharge the synthetic data generation process.

 5. **Multi-Modal Future:** Potential exploration of text, image, or even audio synthetic data using advanced AI models.

 Relevance: As the need for large, diverse, and privacy-friendly datasets grows, **synthlite** aims to deliver a swift, flexible solution that caters to the modern data-driven ecosystem.